 Mitigation: Digitally sign and verify servers and strictly manage environment variables containing tokens.
 Also, never use production credentials in a development environment.

-Shopify’s Model Context Protocol transforms AI from a conversational partner into a way to operate a context-aware e-store.
-With secure, real-time access to the AI tools, it enables deeply contextual and efficient workflows.
+Shopify’s Model Context Protocol transforms AI from a conversational partner into a means of operating a context-aware eStore.
+Secure, real-time access to AI tools enables deeply contextual, efficient workflows.

 AI-Powered Inventory Analyst